Hull and Barnsley Railway: South of Aire junction

 The final tunnel on the line was Brierley Tunnel which is 685 yd long.
 The line then passed westward through Brierley junction where a southward-turning chord connected with the Dearne Valley Railway on which the H&BR had running powers.
 A northward continuation of the Dearne Valley Railway was then passed under.

 Finally Cudworth was reached: first was Cudworth Goods station; then Cudworth North junction, where the line split into two main branches; a third branch west joined the Midland Railway via goods exchange sidings.
-The westernmost of the two main branches crossed the Midland Line by girder truss bridge, then a spur to Monk Bretton station left west, whilst the final part of the line continued to Stairfoot junction where it joined the Great Central main line.
+The westernmost of the two main branches crossed the Midland Line by girder truss bridge, then a spur to Monk Bretton station left west, whilst the final part of the line continued to Stairfoot junction where it joined the Great Central Main Line.
 The easterly branch ran to Cudworth station where there was a platform, but no connection.

 The line's second locomotive depot was found at Cudworth, as well as marshalling yards.
 The whole main line as built was double tracked.

 Operation and events (1885–1922)

 The HB&WRJR&DCo. began business with large amounts of debt, and within a year of its opening a price war had begun between the Hull Dock Company and the Hull and Barnsley on dock charges, and between the Hull and Barnsley and the NER on transit charges.
 Neither of the two Hull-based companies could expect to win against the much larger North Eastern Railway.
 By 1887 the HB&WRJR&DCo. was seeking a way out of debt and approached the Midland Railway for a possible merger.
 Reasonable terms were made, but the proposal was rejected by the shareholders of the Hull company.
 An amalgamation by the NER itself was then proposed, which would have included the NER paying off the HB&WRJR&DCo.'s debts; this scheme too was rejected.

 The Hull and Barnsley, unable to pay its debts, went into receivership for two years until 1889.
-The Hull Dock Company amalgamated with the NER in the early 1893, – requiring another act of parliament – one condition of which was that in the event of the NER building another dock in Hull (which had already been planned in 1891 as part of an unsuccessful merger attempt between the HB&WRJ and the NER) the Hull and Barnsley should give its consent, and be able to make the new dock a joint operation between the two railway companies.
+The Hull Dock Company amalgamated with the NER in the early 1893 – requiring another act of Parliament, the North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii) – one condition of which was that in the event of the NER building another dock in Hull (which had already been planned in 1891 as part of an unsuccessful merger attempt between the HB&WRJ and the NER) the Hull and Barnsley should give its consent, and be able to make the new dock a joint operation between the two railway companies.
 Additionally an agreement was reached that there would be no reduction in dock duties without prior agreement or discussion.

 In 1894 the South Yorkshire Junction Railway opened.
 Though independent, it was worked by Hull and Barnsley engines, and connected the company to more collieries.